Is it to soon to think about Halloween?

 I’ve already added a few outdoor Halloween decorations to my Amazon shopping cart.
 Now’s the time to stock up before inventory starts to run low.

 Sandy Harrison from MumeeMagic also suggested have a decorating competition among the family.
 Maybe give each person a section of the yard or a room of your house to decorate.
 The winner gets to pick the next movie for family movie night, wins a day to be in charge, a bucket of candy, or something else that would mean a lot to them.

 Get Creative with Trick or Treating

-Will traditional trick or treating happen this year?
-Right now, we don’t know.
-I predict door-to-door trick or treating will be on pause this year.
+Traditional trick or treating is happening in many areas this year.
+Do you want to participate?
+Do you want to give out candy?
+I predict some families will pause on door-to-door trick or treating this year.
 The knocking on the door, the leaning in to get candy, puts kids and adults in close contact with each other.
 Instead this year, expect to see your neighbors in their driveways or near sidewalks with candy situated on the table.
 Kids can take their treats as they trick on by.

 Some families will even take advantage of this DIY Halloween Candy Station video to create some outrageously-cool ways to deliver candy to your kids.

-Don’t forget to take advantage of Trunk or Treat events too.
+If you do want to trick or trick, there is a safer way to do it, trunk or treat events.
 They’ve become a popular way in recent years for some safe trick or treating.
-I think this year they will be more popular than ever.
+I think this year they will be one of the most popular Halloween activities.